sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

   (i) Proofs are abstract mathematical objects (inductively-defined data structures such as plain lists, boxed lists, or trees) which are constructed according to the axioms and rules of inference of the logical system.
   (ii) Proof is not manipulation of meaningless syntactic symbols, as the manipulists, or strict formalists, would have it.
 The knowledge of truth is gained though proof.

-  We shall argue against the first reading and discuss our reasons for favouring the second thesis.
+  We shall argue against the first thesis and discuss our reasons for favouring the second thesis.
 Our guiding arguments are essentially those of Corcoran's:

   >_First, belief can be an obstacle to finding a proof because one
     of the marks of proof is its ability to resolve doubt.
 Second, we usually don’t try to prove propositions we don’t believe or at least suspect to be true.
 Third, the attempt to find proof often leads to doubts we otherwise never would have had.
 If you have a treasured belief you would hate to be without, do not try to prove it._

+However, the second thesis is far from perfect: it does not have the formal force of the first thesis which led to the creation of wonderful mathematical fields such as proof theory and constructive type theory.
+Also, how does the claim that <q>the knowledge of truth is gained though proof</q> holds against the Zero-Knowledge Proofs (ZKPs) whereby the proof convinces the verifier to any high degree of certinty (strictly below 100%)

    * Some stuff on proofs